 However, there remains a massive shortage of developer talent today.
 Research shows there are approximately 250,000 unfilled developer jobs in the U.S. alone.
 Consequently, this threatens to slow the pace of innovation for many organizations.

-Combining developer services and low-code tools
+Salesforce combining developer services and low-code tools

 The Lightning Platform already includes a host of other powerful developer services to quickly implement enterprise app capabilities.